Zanthed/panzer-list-parser/README.md

 ## TODO:
 - [ ] Download the JSON files automatically.
+   - [ ] Check if they have already been downloaded & up to date.
 - [ ] Make them searchable
 - [ ] Add cli commands to plp (panzer-list-parser)
 - [ ] Make them searchable using multiple accounts in an json file